scikit-learn-contrib/skope-rules/README.md

 |

-The previous figure explains that skope-rules trains a tree based bagging estimator for a binary classification problem.
-It then extract and filter rules from this estimator based on minimum precision/recall thresholds.
+As illustrated in the above figure, the idea behind skope-rules is to fit a tree based bagging estimator for a binary classification problem.
+A set of rules is then extracted from this tree ensemble, and rules are filtered using thresholds on precision and recall.

 One of the original contribution of the package is the optional use of another layer of filtering.
 It uses a *semantic rule deduplication* module which ensures that rules are diversified by design :